Home / Career Guides / Private Investigator

 Work environment

-A private investigator’s work environment could change each day depending on what kind of work they are taking on.
-Most investigators have an office where they meet with clients and do some of their research.
-If surveillance is involved, they might spend a lot of time in their car or near the site that they need to keep an eye on.
+A private investigator’s workplace can change a lot.
+They might have an office where they meet with clients and do some research.
+But if they need to watch someone to see what they’re up to, they might spend a lot of time sitting in their car or hiding out somewhere to keep an eye on things.

 Typical work hours